 4. Saint Eligius

-We cannot end this post without mentioning the patron of blacksmiths and goldsmiths, namely Saint Eligius.
+We cannot end this blog post without mentioning the patron of blacksmiths and goldsmiths, namely Saint Eligius.
 He was a contemporary of Weladu and lived from 588 to 600.
 Eligius was a blacksmith and apprentice of Abbo, a goldsmith and mint master in the town of Limoges.
 During his career, Eligius came to work with the hammer at the court of Chlothar II, king of Neustria.
 This, after he had forged a golden throne inlaid with jewels.
 Later, he made career and became one of the king’s advisors.
 The antithesis of Weladu, who killed the king instead of giving him advice.

 Note 2 - Wayland and music.
 Composer, and unfortunately also with anti-Semitic sympathies, Richard Wagner drafted in 1849-1850 the opera libretto Wieland der Schmied, but nobody was interested to produce it.
 Eventually, it was Jan Levoslav Bella who made an opera out of it and produced it in Bratislava, former Czechoslovakia in 1926.
 The same anti-Semite sentiments existed around the audience of the Swedish rock band Völund Smed in the '90s.
 Dutch singer Willem Bijkerk chose Waylon as his stage name.
 Whether he was inspired by Wagner or by the Frisian legend Weladu, should not be a question.
 It was the country singer and songwriter Waylon Jennings who inspired him.
 Nevertheless, we encourage Willem to change his stage name into Weladu.
 Lastly, a music band in Michigan, USA named Wayland exists.